Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you have a 20-gallon tank, you should aim for a filter that can handle at least 60 gallons of water per hour.
 This will ensure that the tetra tank will be as clean as can be.

-Remember that you will want to invest in an aquarium filter that engages in all 3 major forms of filtration including mechanical, biological, and chemical filtration.
+Remember that you will want to invest in an aquarium filter that engages in all 3 major forms of filtration, including mechanical, biological, and chemical filtration.

-On a side note, cardinal tetras, while they can handle a bit of flow, they do not like strong currents, so you do need to keep the flow rate on the lower end of things.
+On a side note, cardinal tetras, while they can handle a bit of flow, do not like strong currents, so you do need to keep the flow rate on the lower end of things.

 Lighting

 Cardinal tetras require a very basic aquarium light.
 They actually don’t like too much light, so something soft that is not too bright will be best.
+If you have live plants, then your lighting choices should be catered to your plants’ needs.

 Many people choose to use some floating plants in their cardinal tetra tanks in order to provide a bit of cover from the lighting above.